Pannu Mazara

+Shri satguru ravidass maharaj gurudwara sahib is also present.

 Demography

 As of 2011, Punnu Mazara has a total number of 311 houses and population of 1368 of which 680 include are males while 688 are females according to the report published by Census India in 2011.
 The literacy rate of Punnu Mazara is 82.32% higher than the state average of 75.84%.
 The population of children under the age of 6 years is 118 which is 8.63% of total population of Punnu Mazara, and child sex ratio is approximately 1185 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 34.21% of total population in Punnu Mazara.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 511 people were engaged in work activities out of the total population of Punnu Mazara which includes 448 males and 63 females.
-According to census survey report 2011, 66.93% workers describe their work as main work and 33.07% workers are involved in Marginal activity providing livelihood for less than 6 months.
+According to census survey report 2011, 66.93% workers describe their work as main work and 33.07% workers are involved in Marginal activity providing livelihood for less than 6 months.now fresh survey is started by government of India in 2026.

 Education

 The village has a Punjabi medium, co-ed primary school established in 1955.
 The school provide mid-day meal as per Indian Midday Meal Scheme.
 As per Right of Children to Free and Compulsory Education Act the school provide free education to children between the ages of 6 and 14.

-KC Engineering College and Doaba Khalsa Trust Group Of Institutions are the nearest colleges.
-Industrial Training Institute for women (ITI Nawanshahr) is 3.4 km.
-The village is 70 km away from Chandigarh University, 47 km from Indian Institute of Technology and 48 km away from Lovely Professional University.